lbrito1/blog/content/posts/2020-07-06-replacing_google_analytics_android.md

 5. A scheduled Cron job rotates Nginx logs and converts the "old" log into rows in a Postgresql table;
 6. I open `<my-android-local-ip>:3000` on my desktop's browser and view the charts, maps etc.

-The diagram at the beginning of the post shows those same steps, more or less:
+This diagram shows those same steps, more or less:

 <%= render('/image.*', src: '/blog/assets/images/2020/diagram.png', alt: "android-analytics diagram.", caption: "android-analytics diagram.") %>